 Introduction

 When it comes to safe and reliable investment options, Fixed Deposit (FD) and Systematic Investment Plan (SIP) are two of the most popular choices among Indian investors.
 Both options help you grow your savings over time, but they work very differently.
-Understanding the difference between Fixed Deposit vs SIP is essential before deciding which one suits your financial goals.
+Understanding the difference between SIP and FD is essential before deciding which one suits your financial goals.

-In this article, we’ll compare Fixed Deposit vs SIP in terms of risk, returns, flexibility, liquidity, and tax implications to help you make an informed decision.
+In this article, we compare SIP vs FD in terms of risk, returns, flexibility, liquidity, and tax implications to help you make an informed investment decision.

 A Systematic Investment Plan (SIP) is a disciplined way to invest in mutual funds.
 Instead of investing a lump sum, you invest a small amount regularly—monthly, quarterly, or yearly.
 SIP allows you to benefit from market growth through rupee cost averaging and compounding.